The Cost of Primary School Education 2025

 With a Regular Savings plan you can gradually build up the funds necessary to support your children's education.

 The table below illustrates just how much regular savings can grow with a Zurich LifeSave Savings Plus plan.
-For example, if you saved the Government child benefit of €140 per month for five years (as of August 2024) in the Prisma 4 fund from when your child was born, by the time they started school you could have built up savings of €8,784 in time to fund this crucial stage in their education.
+For example, if you saved the Government child benefit of €140 per month for five years (as of August 2025) in the Prisma 4 fund from when your child was born, by the time they started school you could have built up savings of €8,954 in time to fund this crucial stage in their education.

-potential Savings fund after five years potential Savings fund after 12 years
+Potential savings fund after five years | Potential savings fund after 12 years | |

-Regular contributions of €140 per month* €8,784
+Regular contributions of €140 per month* | €8,954 |

-Lump sum of €10,000 and regular contributions of €140 per month* €19,749 €35,159
+Lump sum of €10,000 and regular contributions of €140 per month* | €20,119 | €37,040 |

-A gross investment return of 4.6% per annum is assumed for the 5 year savings fund and 4.6% per annum for the 12 year savings fund.
+A gross investment return of 5.2% per annum is assumed for the 5 year savings fund and 5.5% per annum for the 12 year savings fund.
 We have assumed that on death, encashment, partial encashment or assignment of the policy or on each 8th policy anniversary, tax is deduced on the gains made at the current rate of taxation, being 41%.
-Contribution increases of 3% per annum are assumed.
-A government insurance levy (currently 1% as at August 2024 and may change in the future) applies to this policy.
-The contribution amounts above are inclusive of this levy.
+A government insurance levy (currently 1% as at August 2025 and may change in the future) applies to this policy.
+The lump sum contribution amounts above are inclusive of this levy.
 No surrender penalties apply.
 An annual management charge of 1.35% and an allocation rate of 101% apply.
-The information contained herein is based on Zurich Life's understanding of current Revenue practice as of August 2024 and may change in the future.
+The information contained herein is based on Zurich Life's understanding of current Revenue practice as of August 2025 and may change in the future. |

 Cost of education calculators